Relative URL / URI Paths for Beginners

 then those new paths must be resolved relative to the path of the redirected page, not to the original URL that produced the redirect.

-The same goes for files referred from within another file.
 For instance a webpage links to a CSS file that contains paths to background images.
 If those paths are relative, they must be resolved relative to the URL of the CSS file, not of the page that links to the CSS file.

 Examples

-1. A web crawling bot fetches a URL:
+1. a web crawling bot fetches a URL:

 https://www.stuffthings.com/oldpath/